 Our top tips come from one of the best in the industry – VIP Christmas tree seller, Pines and Needles, have shared advice so you can find the perfect tree for your office.
-Already covered by the Daily Telegraph this season, the company has a sterling reputation in supplying luxurious trees to celebrities – including one going to One Direction's Louis Tomlinson this year.
+Already covered by the Daily Telegraph, the company has a sterling reputation in supplying luxurious trees to celebrities – including one going to One Direction's Louis Tomlinson.
 Other customers include high-profile concert venues and hotels, as well as family homes and offices.

 1. What's the best type of Christmas tree for a busy office?

 The ever popular ‘non-drop tree’, or the Nordmann Fir, is the tree of choice for indoor use – the needles are soft to touch and it has added needle-retention.
 Flattened, waxy two-tone needles give the Nordmann it’s signature look - similar to an olive tree.
 It can last up to 4 weeks in good conditions.
 If you run your hand along a branch, the tree should hold most of its needles, which shows it's fresh and able to withstand busy office areas.

 Our Fraser Fir trees have been grown in their pots and are, therefore, much more likely to stay fresh than those trees that have been grown in the ground, then put into pots.

 Pot-grown Fraser Fir Christmas trees come in a plastic plant pot with drainage holes, so we strongly suggest that these are placed on a waterproof container or in another plant pot made from metal, ceramic or terracotta.
 This will allow you to water the tree without risking damage to your flooring or desk tops, and the pots tend to be more attractive and festive!

 2. What type of tree is the easiest to care for in an office?